 1. Poor communication between operations departments and design teams

 Aligning teams with goals and plans is paramount for any business, and the data center industry is no exception.
 From an operations point of view, if a data center is poorly designed it could impact the ability to maintain and manage the data center facility efficiently and effectively.
-This could have a serious impact on the operational cost, safety and security, additional unplanned and possibly costly downtime, or at a minimum, incremental expenses correcting issues.
-This could damage a company’s investment, ROI and reputation.
+This could seriously impact the operational cost, safety and security, additional unplanned and possibly costly downtime, or at a minimum, incremental expenses correcting issues.
+It could damage a company’s investment, ROI and reputation.

-Involving operation teams in the design process can ensure that the significant total cost of ownership from a maintenance and management perspective is taken into account whilst at the same time optimizing resources and increase safety and security.
+Involving operations teams in the design process can ensure that the significant total cost of ownership for maintenance and management is taken into account, and at the same time optimizing resources and increasing safety and security.